 Regardless of which one you have, you can fight the illness by getting rest so your body is better able to recover.
 Additional ways to shorten the duration of cold or flu include:

-- Sipping soups or broths and eating wholesome foods
+- Sipping soups or broths and eating wholesome foods – keep it light

 - Avoiding alcohol, cigarettes and exposure to second-hand smoke